Kibbie Lake

 Kibbie Lake lies in the remote north-west portion of Yosemite National Park in the United States.
 It is accessible only to hikers and equestrians.
 It is the largest non-artificial lake in the national park.

+The lake was named after H.M.
+Kibbie, who owned land near the lake.

+The lake is surrounded by granodiorite, part of the Jack Main Canyon intrusive suite, emplaced approximately 91 million years ago.